 Providing updates to those making misconduct disclosures

 Envato will, where appropriate, advise the whistleblower of the conclusion of any investigation and may provide the whistleblower with details of the outcomes of that investigation.
-Where claims cannot be substantiated, and the whistleblower’s identity is known – Envato reserves the right to deem a disclosure closed and notify the whistleblower accordingly.
+Where claims cannot be substantiated, Envato reserves the right to deem a disclosure closed and notify the whistleblower accordingly (where the whistleblower’s identity is known).

 4. Protection and Support of Whistleblowers